nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-connect-report-tools.md

 ## Functional Overview

-Nuxeo Connect Report Tools packages gather information about your Nuxeo Platform server in a JSON file, so that you can easily forward this information to the Nuxeo support team.
+The `nuxeoctl connect-report` command and the Nuxeo Command Report Tools Web user interface gather information about your Nuxeo Platform server in a JSON file, so that you can easily forward this information to the Nuxeo support team.

 The concatenated information include: